- How is bladder cancer treated?

 Chemotherapy (chemo) is the use of drugs to treat cancer.
-Chemotherapy can be given in different ways.
+Chemotherapy is given in different ways.

 When the drug is put directly into the area to be treated, it is called local chemotherapy.
-Intravesical therapy, where the drug is placed into the bladder, is a form of local chemo.
+Intravesical therapy, where the drug is put inside the bladder, is a form of local chemo.
 It was described in the previous section.

-- It is sometimes given before surgery to try to shrink a large tumor so that it can be more easily removed.
+- It is sometimes given before surgery to try to shrink a large tumor so that it can be removed more easily and to lower the chance the cancer will come back.
 Giving chemo before surgery is known as neoadjuvant therapy.

 - Sometimes chemotherapy is given with radiation therapy to help the radiation work better.